-Within 3-4 months of completion of the Research Exam, the student should submit to the Committee on Academic Studies (CAS) a Thesis Proposal, along with the name of the Thesis Supervisor and a list of possible Thesis Advisory Committee members.
+Within 3-4 months of completion of the Research Exam, the student should submit to the Committee on Academic Studies (CAS) a Thesis Proposal, along with the name of the Thesis Advisor and a list of requested changes to your Advisory Committee members.
 The PhD Thesis Supervisor can be different from the Research Project advisor.
 It is desirable, but not required, that the Thesis topic be in an area different from that pursued for the Research Project.

 Thesis Advisory Committee

-The Thesis Advisory Committee (TAC) is appointed by the CAS and is tasked with monitoring the student's progress towards the completion of the thesis.
-The TAC includes members with interests and knowledge broadly related to the thesis research.
+At this point a student's Advisory Committee becomes their Thesis Advisory Committee (TAC) which continues the work began in the student's first year and is tasked with monitoring the student's progress towards the completion of the thesis.
+The TAC should includes members with interests and knowledge broadly related to the thesis research.
 Normally, at least two members belong to the faculty, though this rule can be relaxed when needed.
 The role of the TAC is to provide feedback to the student and supervisor on the research, and to provide advice to the CAS on the student's progress towards their PhD.
-The Thesis Supervisor is automatically a member of the TAC.
-The CAS will designate a different member as chair of the TAC.
+The Thesis Advisor is automatically a member of the TAC.
+At the first meeting the group should designate a different member as chair of the TAC.

 The student and the TAC should meet at least once per semester.
 For this purpose, a year is divided into two semesters, one from August-January and the other from February-July.
 It is the student's responsibility to arrange twice-yearly TAC meetings.
 The first TAC meeting should be no later than 6 months after the student has completed the Research Exam.
 Before each TAC meeting, the student should forward to TAC members the instructions outlined in the bullets below.